7th INTERNATIONAL CONFERENCE ON

 INPEACE: Native Hawaiian Families and Anti-Colonial Education

-Join Kanoe Naone and Sanoe Marfil of INPEACE, the Institute for Native Pacific Education and Culture (http://www.inpeace.org), for a half-day tour about community-based, cultural awareness and education programs to educate and empower Native Hawaiians.
-We leave the hotel at 7 a.m., and during the one-hour bus ride to the sites, we learn about the geographic, cultural, and political landscapes of the islands.
-At the INPEACE sites, we visit the parent-run preschool program, Keiki Steps (https://www.youtube.com/watch?v=_p7Mv42ZaSU&t=7s), and engage in hands-on work in the outdoor classroom, Kupu Ola (https://www.youtube.com/watch?v=MKWAjjA-Luk&t=188s).
+Join Sanoe Marfil and the staff of INPEACE, the Institute for Native Pacific Education and Culture (http://www.inpeace.org), for a half-day tour about community-based cultural awareness and education programs to educate and empower Native Hawaiians.
+The tour leaves the hotel at 7 a.m., and during the one-hour bus ride to the sites, discusses the geographic, cultural, and political landscapes of the islands.
+At the INPEACE sites, participants visit the parent-run preschool program, Keiki Steps (https://www.youtube.com/watch?v=_p7Mv42ZaSU&t=7s), and engage in hands-on work in the outdoor classroom, Kupu Ola (https://www.youtube.com/watch?v=MKWAjjA-Luk&t=188s).
 Lunch is provided, which comes from and supports local farmers and businesses.
-We return to the hotel around 12:30 p.m.
-This tour is free to those who select the Early or Regular Registration (this tour is not available for conference attendees who select the HSTA-sponsored or UH-sponsored rates).
-Space is limited.
-Please sign up via the Conference Registration Form.
+The tour returns to the hotel around 12:30 p.m.
+Pre-registration is required.
+(Sorry, registration for the tour has filled and is now closed.)

 2:00 p.m. – 5:30 p.m.

 Troubling (Hi)stories and Advancing Justice: Movement Building through Film and Video (Samples will be screened!)